alexgs/grunt-available-tasks/README.md

 ```

 ### options.sort
-Type: `Boolean|Object`
+Type: `Boolean|Array`
 Default value: `true`

-Setting this to `false` will maintain the original sort order for the tasks. `true` will sort alphabetically, and specifying an object will allow you to do your own custom sorting.
+Setting this to `false` will maintain the original sort order for the tasks. `true` will sort alphabetically, and specifying an array will allow you to do your own custom sorting.
 An example configuration:

 ```js
 availabletasks: {